Skip to main content

 NBA 2K26 Game Cover

 NBA 2K26 is a single player and multiplayer management game.
 It was developed by Visual Concepts and was released on September 4, 2025.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Bragging rights are on the line in MyCAREER, MyTEAM, MyNBA, The W, and Play Now.
 Showcase your bag of moves with hyper realism, Powered by ProPLAY, and challenge your friends, or rivals, in NBA 2K26’s competitive modes—and leave no doubt that you wear the crown.